 Public research funding

-The Good Food Institute Europe’s policy team works to boost public research and development funding to make sustainable proteins delicious and affordable for everyone.
+The Good Food Institute Europe’s policy and science and technology teams work to boost public research and development funding to make alternative proteins delicious and affordable for everyone.

 BlueNalu chef cooking cultivated seafood